March 30, 2021

 Reporting a vulnerability

 We accept vulnerability reports at https://hhs.responsibledisclosure.com.
 Reports may be submitted anonymously.
+We do not support PGP-encrypted emails at this time.

 Information submitted under this policy will be used for defensive purposes only – to mitigate or remediate vulnerabilities.
 If your findings include newly discovered vulnerabilities that affect all users of a product or service and not solely HHS, we may share your report with the Cybersecurity and Infrastructure Security Agency, where it will be handled under their coordinated vulnerability disclosure process.
 We will not share your name or contact information without express permission.